minio/docs/source/operations/concepts/scanner.rst

 Such actions may include:

 - calculate data usage on drives
-- apply configured :ref:`lifecycle management <minio-lifecycle-management>` or :ref:`object retention <minio-object-retention>` rules
+- evaluate and apply configured :ref:`lifecycle management <minio-lifecycle-management>` or :ref:`object retention <minio-object-retention>` rules
-- :ref:`bucket <minio-bucket-replication>` or :ref:`site <minio-site-replication-overview>` replication
+- perform :ref:`bucket <minio-bucket-replication>` or :ref:`site <minio-site-replication-overview>` replication
 - check objects for missing or corrupted data or parity shards and perform :ref:`healing <minio-concepts-healing>`

 The scanner performs these functions at two levels: cluster and bucket.
-At the cluster level, the scanner splits all buckets into sets and scans one set at a time.
+At the cluster level, the scanner splits all buckets into groups and scans one group of buckets at a time.
 The scanner starts with new buckets, then randomizes the scanning of other buckets.
-The scanner completes checks on all bucket sets before starting over with a new set of scans.
+The scanner completes checks on all bucket groups before starting over with a new set of scans.

 At the bucket level, the scanner groups items in buckets and scans selected items from that bucket.
 The scanner selects objects for a scan based on a hash of the object name.
-Over a span of 16 scans, MinIO checks every object it knows about.
+Over a span of 16 scans, MinIO checks every object in the namespace.

 Scan Length
 -----------